How to Take a Passport Photo at Home: A Step-by-Step Guide for the UK

 Then, grab your smartphone and take a picture of yourself: remember to keep an upright pose with your head completely in the frame and maintain a neutral expression.
 Also, make sure to face the camera directly.
 You can take the photo even at your full height and with any background behind you.

 In any case, it’ll be made compliant once you upload it to our website.
 We’ll resize and crop your image (only your head and shoulders will be visible) and replace any background with the correct off-white colour.
-This takes seconds: once it’s done, save your new pics for free!
+This takes seconds: once it’s done, save your new pics in an instant!
 And even if you accidentally make bad passport photos, it’s not a problem: retake them as many times as you want.